corinalogan/grackles/README.md

 3. Logan CJ, Johnson-Ulrich Z, Bergeron L, Rowney C, Seitz B, Blaisdell A, Wascher CAF.
 2017.
 [Are the more flexible individuals also better at inhibition?](./g_inhibition.Rmd)

-4. Blaisdell A, Johnson-Ulrich Z, Bergeron L, Rowney C, Logan CJ.
+4. Blaisdell A, Johnson-Ulrich Z, Bergeron L, Rowney C, Seitz B, Logan CJ.
 2017.
 [Do the more flexible individuals rely more on causal cognition?
 Observation versus intervention in casual inference in great-tailed grackles](./g_causal.Rmd).
 Note: this preregistration is also at the [Open Science Framework](https://osf.io/g5tnh/) because it occurred before the GitHub repository was created.
 I posted the .Rmd file here at GitHub to implement version tracking.

 5. Logan CJ, Bergeron L, Rowney C, Johnson-Ulrich Z. 2017.
 [Does behavioral flexibility positively correlate with the number of food types eaten and foraging techniques used in a rapidly expanding species?](./g_flexforaging.Rmd)